sidechained/transcendence/backend/notes_MVCandDatabases.md

 Ruby on Rails (often referred to as Rails) follows the Model-View-Controller (MVC) architectural pattern by default.

-keeps the  (models),  (views), and  (controllers) distinct
+Idea is to keep the business logic (models), presentation (views), and request handling (controllers) distinct.

 Rails comes with ActiveRecord, an Object-Relational Mapping (ORM) tool.
 It allows developers to interact with the database using Ruby objects, making it easier to manage data.

+# Our logic

 # MVC